Course information and policies

 Courses that offer continuing education credits are designed to be educational in nature.
 Prior to a course, speakers sign an agreement stating that they will not promote or endorse any product, services, or device immediately before, during, or directly after presentation.
 They agree to deliver the course without endorsement, bias, marketing, or sales orientation.

 The speaker also agrees that prior to the start of the presentation, they will disclose any proprietary interest in any product, instrument, device, service, or material discussed, as well as the source of any compensation related to the presentation.

 All records of an individual’s participation in a Slipstream education program will be maintained electronically for a minimum of seven years.

-Live webinars are recorded for on-demand access in Slipstream's learning management system, Coassemble.
+Live webinars are recorded for on-demand access in Slipstream's learning portal, Coassemble.
 Create a free account in Coassemble to access all of our on-demand courses.